djrobstep/sqlakeyset/README.rst

 A lot of people use SQL's ``OFFSET`` syntax to implement paging of query results.
 The trouble with that is, the more pages you get through, the slower your query gets.
 Also, if the results you're paging through change frequently, it's possible to skip over or repeat results between pages.
 Keyset paging avoids these problems: Selecting even the millionth page is as fast as selecting the first.

-**sqlakeyset seems to work well so far, but is in its early stages of development, and as such, is alpha software.
-Treat it accordingly.**

 Getting Started
 ---------------